 By "different", Nobriga was probably pointing out the fact that his earliest love of music was country.
 His first single as a solo artist, "Hele On To Kauai", showed this, and his subsequent LPs—At the Top of the Outrigger and They're Playing My Music—offered a sprinkling of country tunes throughout.
 Not exactly the funk and soul tip Aloha Got Soul has been on since inception (which is inevitably evolving to include all styles of music from Hawaii), but I was nonetheless grateful to meet Nobriga in person to find out more about his musical upbringing in Hawaii, the success he found early on with his group The Entertainers Five, and the lessons he learned from both Waikiki's live entertainment scene and his chance at "making it" as a country musician in Nashville.

-I continued music in college [at Brigham Young University].
+.
 At orientation, people went around and found some people who played music.
 We went around and entertained visitors.
 We found some guys who really clicked.
 That’s how we carried over and started playing in Waikiki.
 We were really lucky.

 What was that group like?